-Once you’ve set up your Google Public Monitoring Agent and finished all the steps in our Getting Started Tutorial, you’re all set!
+Once you’ve set up your Google Monitoring Agent and local Monitoring Agents, you’re all set!
 You can now continuously monitor the performance of your Google apps like Google Meet, Workspace, Gmail, and Google Calendar.

 Obkio’s agents also detect any network outages within 5 seconds and network degradation within a minute.
 You can also go back in time and see the exact network performance for your Google apps every minute of the previous week with historical data, and create a network performance baseline.